 This is a single-decker enclosed or double-decker open vehicle carrier with various slots for holding cars in place during a long journey.

-However, they have built-in ramps for loading and unloading vehicles and can open or close.
+However, they have built-in ramps for loading and unloading vehicles, which can open or close.

 Additionally, these are typically used to transport automobiles from manufacturers to dealerships.